reuk/wayverb/docs_source/context.md

 long compute times and specialised hardware, both of which are inaccessible to the target user.
 Therefore, the focus of the project cannot be solely on plausibility.
-Software which balances these two aims does not exist, at time of writing, and there is a clear need for a solution which is both reasonably fast and produces believable results.
-Ideally, this software would allow the user control over the trade-off between accuracy and efficiency, enabling a workflow in which fast, lower-quality simulations are used when auditioning, and a slower, higher-quality render is produced once the user is happy with all the simulation settings.
+Software which balances these two aims does not exist, at time of writing, and there is a clear need for a solution which runs on commodity hardware, and is both reasonably fast and produces believable results.
+Ideally, this software would allow the user control over the trade-off between accuracy and efficiency, enabling fast, lower-quality simulations to be used when auditioning, and a slower, higher-quality render to be produced once the user is happy with all the simulation settings.

-Accessibility is extremely important, and the final product must be accessible to two main groups.
-Firstly, it must be useful to the target users.
-It must be simple to install and run, and users should not require specialist training in programming in order to be productive with the software.
-Secondly, the code and supporting materials must be made free to researchers, to encourage further research and modification.
+In terms of accessibility, the program must be simple to install and run, and users should not require specialist training in programming in order to become productive.
+Controls must be intuitive, and it should be obvious how each parameter will affect the final IR.
+The project as a whole should be accessible
+too: the code and supporting materials must be made freely available to researchers, to encourage further research and modification.
+Note that accessibility is a lesser goal than plausibility and efficiency: if the program is fast and produces high quality, usable results, users will be prepared to invest time to learn the program.
+Meanwhile, if the program is easy to use but is too slow or produces poor results, users will have no motive to learn the software in the first place.

 ### Proposed Solution